pradeepin2/pradeepin2/README.md

 OWASP (Open Web Application Security Project): As a professional member involves developing web security standards, emphasizing the importance of secure application development .

-ACM (Association for Computing Machinery): Involved as a professional member highlights your commitment to the computing community and the advancement of computing as a science and profession.
+ACM (Association for Computing Machinery): Involved as a professional member highlights my commitment to the computing community and the advancement of computing as a science and profession.

 INDUSTRY AWARDS FOR MY CONTRIBUTIONS